dariol83/reatmetric-mimics-js/README.md

-# reatmetric-mimics-js
+# ReatMetric Mimics JS Library
-A Javascript library for the visualisation of SVG mimics in HTML pages and declaration-oriented behaviour, based on ReatMetric's mimics engine.
+A Javascript library for the visualisation of SVG mimics in HTML pages, using declaration-oriented behaviour for SVG scripting, based on ReatMetric's mimics engine.